 they are not much different from the samosas except for the filling and the shape.

-step by step method to make perfect khasta matar kachori at home:
+step by step recipe to make perfect khasta matar kachori:

 1: sieve flour with salt and baking powder.